-For more information on the buck converter model, see the Simscape Electrical example
+For more information on creating a buck converter model, see Buck Converter (Simscape Electrical).

 The model is configured with a reference voltage that switches from 15 to 25 Volts at 0.004 seconds and a load current that is active from 0.0025 to 0.005 seconds.
 The controller is initialized with default gains and results in overshoot and slow settling time.